-The top 3 scoring applicants will be entered into the ‘Educational Dragon’s Den’ which will be held at the Trainees section symposium at the BSG Annual Meeting 2020 in Liverpool.
+The top 3 scoring applicants will be entered into the ‘Educational Dragon’s Den’, which will be held at the Trainees section Symposium at the BSG Annual Meeting.
 These applicants will complete a presentation and then be questioned by our “dragons”.
-The winner will receive the Alistair McIntyre Prize and award of £1000.
+The winner will receive the Alistair McIntyre Prize and an award of £1,000.
 The two runners up will receive £500 each to contribute to their project.

 The proposal must look at an aspect of training in Gastroenterology but there are no specific restrictions on the nature of the work.
-Appropriate submissions would include research projects, high quality audits, qualitative studies or local training initiatives.
+Appropriate submissions would include research projects, high-quality audits, qualitative studies, or local training initiatives.
 This can be a project that has already been completed or is currently being undertaken.
-Whilst all applications are encouraged, projects which are still at the proposal stage will be ranked lower that those that are already underway/completed.
+Whilst all applications are encouraged, projects which are still at the proposal stage will be ranked lower than those that are already underway/completed.

 Conditions of the Award

 The successful applicants must submit a short report (300 – 500 words) to the Trainees’ Section within 12 months of the award.
 The report should include a summary of the work undertaken and an outline of the results.
 Applications are anonymised prior to being assessed by a panel approved by the BSG.
 The personal statement should contain a full description of the work that has been undertaken and a description of why the work is relevant to current training and what remaining work needs to be done and how it will be actioned.